First, let us get our terminology right: What do we mean by big data?

 As things stand now, all data is wasted with the closure of the event, at least for those who care the most – the attendees.
 They spend valuable time and money on filling absurd registration forms, which at best serve the purpose of drafting analytical reports for the event organizers.
 But what is in it for them, what do they get in return for their data?
 Another cold call for the next event?

-Let us imagine a scenario where all this big data makes sense, is properly digested, and benefits both the organizer and the attendees.
+Let us imagine a scenario where all this big data makes sense, is properly digested and benefits both the organizer and the attendees.
 Where they get qualified meetings, participate in sessions they love, and where their speakers are hand-picked in accordance with their interests.
 Where they have one unique location for all materials and where all of their contacts are sorted and available.
-Mind you, this is not rocket science; it is just a matter of expressing preferences, so that each iteration on their wish lists would bring them closer to a system that serves their needs.
+Mind you, this is not rocket science; it is just a matter of expressing preferences so that each iteration on their wish lists would bring them closer to a system that serves their needs.

 Big data requires big ventures.
 Not to mention a vision, leadership, and action.

 Event organization and management can no longer rely on outdated modes or prolonged duration of the process, from start to finish.
-Speed and sophistication are the key, imposing data-savvy requirements that are impossible to circumvent.
+Speed and sophistication are the keys, imposing data-savvy requirements that are impossible to circumvent.
 Catching up with technological innovation means better products, faster and simpler organization, and ultimately more successful events.

-As we step into this new age, we are bound to heed the demands of the new generation of event organizers and produce a seamless fusion of data-driven solutions incorporated in an enhanced user-friendly technology, endless connectivity options, and big-data-inspired automation that saves enormous amounts of time and money, and well… headache.
+As we step into this new age, we are bound to heed the demands of the new generation of event organizers and produce a seamless fusion of data-driven solutions incorporated into an enhanced user-friendly technology, endless connectivity options, and big-data-inspired automation that saves enormous amounts of time and money, and well… headache.